afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 ## <span class="accent-faster">Code Is Now Cheap</span>. <span class="accent-dangerous">Mistakes Are Not</span>.

-AI makes writing code fast and cheap.
-It does **not** make bad decisions cheap.

-Wrong abstractions, wrong boundaries, and wrong data models still cost the same in outages, rewrites, and operational pain.
-You can now ship more bad decisions per week, so the damage can compound faster than before.
+AI makes writing code fast and cheap; it does **not** make bad decisions cheap.
+Wrong abstractions, wrong boundaries, and wrong data models still cost the same in outages, rewrites, and operational pain — and you can now ship more of those mistakes per week, so the damage compounds faster than before.

 ## The myth of “Coders lose, engineers win”